uhray/turnkey/README.md

 <a href="mw-updatePassword" name="mw-updatePassword">#</a> turnkey.**updatePassword**()

 This creates a middleware function to modify the requests `data` object to contain the necessary information to update a password for a user.
 This middleware ignores everything if there is no `body.password` information.
-BUT, if there is a value at `body.password`, this ensures there is also a value at `body.old_password` and that the old password correctly authenticates the logged in user.
+BUT, if there is a value at `body.password`, this ensures there is also a value at `body.oldPassword` and that the old password correctly authenticates the logged in user.
 It is standard for password updates to require authentication right there, so this is built in.
-If this old password is correcty, then modifies the object to remove `body.password` and `body.old_password` and then contain the necessary information that should be inserted into the Mongoose model for use with turnkeys' authentication.
+If this old password is correcty, then modifies the object to remove `body.password` and `body.oldPassword` and then contain the necessary information that should be inserted into the Mongoose model for use with turnkeys' authentication. (note: `old_password` still works but is relegated).

 Again, it's a bit confusing to explain, but super simple to use.
 If you're using crud and crud-mongoose, you could use it like this: